-For nearly 35 years, we've protected the wild heart of North America
+For more than 35 years, we've protected the wild heart of North America

 People protecting the lands, waters, and wildlife of the Greater Yellowstone Ecosystem, now and for future generations.